A Special Report that I am giving to clients of my investment advisory for the 2020 New Year. Webinar linked. Get access with a Free Library Card.

 As I covered in the last webinar, there are two potential short-term setups for this stock market.
 The first is a rally into summer, with maybe a hiccup, more rally and then the beginnings of a broader correction by early 2020.
 The second scenario is a small correction now and then a big rally into at least H1 of next year.
 Either way, we probably see an S&P 500 (SPY) […]

 The three most powerful natural forces in the global economy are aging-demographics, technology and climate change.
 While most recognize the first two, many deny the third.
 Most people don’t invest based on any of the three or just touch on tech.
-What I will jump start you on this year is that a massive new trend, based around all three factors, is developing.
+What I will jump start you on is that a massive new trend, based around all three factors, is developing.
 And it is developing very fast.
-There […]
+There is an […]